 There are also a lot of causes of TMJ.
 To start, a jaw injury might give you TMJ symptoms.
 Once the jaw injury is healed, your headaches might go away.
 But sometimes healing doesn’t restore your jaw to a healthy state.
-It’s important to visit your TMJ dentist in Clayton for an official TMJ diagnosis so that you are treated properly.
+It’s important to visit your TMJ dentist for an official TMJ diagnosis so that you are treated properly.

 If your headaches aren’t going away with traditional treatments, and you’ve tried a process of elimination of other causes, it’s likely TMJ is the culprit.